-Academic Advisor, Department of Political Science
+Coordinator for Academic Advising, Department of Political Science and Department of Economics

 I love books, movies (I’m a Mel Brooks enthusiast), live music, and baking.
 I also play an inordinate amount of fetch with my border collies.